BIOGRAPHY : |

 On July 14, 2005, His Holiness Pope Benedict XVI appointed Monsignor Ballin as (Fourth) Vicar Apostolic of Kuwait and assigned to him the Titular See of Arna.
 He joined the Vicariate on August 2, 2005.

 He was consecrated Bishop by His Eminence Crescenzio Cardinal Sepe at the Holy Family Cathedral, Kuwait City on September 2, 2005.

-As evident from his motto: IN VERBO TUO, Bishop Ballin has embraced the challenges of missionary life, having totally entrusted himself to the Word of Jesus, "Master, on Your word I will throw the nets."
-(Luke 5:5) Following in the footsteps of Saint Daniel Comboni, the founder of the Comboni Missionaries of the Heart of Jesus, he is particularly dedicated to bringing God's love, peace and mercy to all.
+As evident from his motto: IN VERBO TUO, Bishop Ballin embraced the challenges of missionary life, having totally entrusted himself to the Word of Jesus, "Master, on Your word I will throw the nets."
+(Luke 5:5) Following in the footsteps of Saint Daniel Comboni, the founder of the Comboni Missionaries of the Heart of Jesus, he was particularly dedicated to bringing God's love, peace and mercy to all.

 H.H.
 POPE BENEDICT XVI AND H.L.
 BISHOP CAMILLO BALLIN, MCCI